marwai/NodeJS_AWS_Deploy_code/README.md

 ![picutre](images/proof%20of%20working%20code%20with%20mongodb.PNG)

-__ERRORS__ needs formatting

-Errors
-cd /etc
+## __Errors__ and Solutions
+If there are no errors, skip to the next steps

+(1) If mongod.conf is not found in /etc folder

+        cd/etc

-mongod.conf was red - file is not there, can't add to file, fix this by: rm the mongod.conf and nano mongod.conf again
+(2)  mongod.conf was red - file is not there, can't add to file, fix this by:

+    rm the mongod.conf and nano mongod.conf again

-PASTE INTO MONGOD
+(3) PASTE INTO MONGOD

     # mongod.conf
     # for documentation of all options, see:
     #   http://docs.mongodb.org/manual/reference/configuration-options/